 When it comes to the sheer magnitude of content on social media, nobody does it better than serial entrepreneur Gary Vaynerchuk.
 Gary Vee’s Twitter timeline is a treasure trove for entrepreneurs.

-With close to two million followers, Gary Vee follows his jab, jab, jab, right hook philosophy of social media marketing with a sea of motivational quotes, hustle tips and tactics, snippets of his videos and podcast, and of course, the occasional promotion of his latest business endeavor.
+With over 3.1 million followers, Gary Vee follows his jab, jab, jab, right hook philosophy of social media marketing with a sea of motivational quotes, hustle tips and tactics, snippets of his videos and podcast, and of course, the occasional promotion of his latest business endeavor.

 Richard Branson is the enterprising founder of the Virgin Group, best-selling author, philanthropist, and adventurer.
 Branson has an active Twitter presence with over 12 million followers.